Trafford Hall is a unique community resource – actively investing in resources that support and nurture deprived communities all over the UK.

 I write as someone who worked as a youth worker in The New Horizon Youth Centre, a day centre in Central London for homeless and vulnerable young people, and who has remained involved in the centre for over 40 years (for the past 30 as Chair), I have a real sense how urgent the need is for the work of Trafford Hall.

-Here is a place where troubled families, young people, embattled tenants, and struggling staff can find a residential space to work together over a period of a few days to work out strategies and ideas for building greater strength and resilience in stressed communities.
+Here is a place where troubled families, young people, embattled tenants, and struggling staff can find a residential space to work together over a few days to work out strategies and ideas for building greater strength and resilience in stressed communities.

 I’m proud to have been invited to become a patron of Trafford Hall.